 WorkFirst, the state’s new welfare program, requires almost all recipients to hunt for jobs and imposes a five-year lifetime limit on assistance.

 Many theories are offered to explain what happened to the 335 families in Okanogan, Stevens, Ferry and Pend Oreille counties who’ve left the dole since WorkFirst began in July.

 Welfare caseloads in Spokane County fell by 8 percent since July - half the drop reported in Newport, Republic and Okanogan offices.

 Social service officials are convinced the families left depressed towns for more fertile job markets in Spokane and Seattle.

-Some of the former recipients were probably able-bodied and shouldn’t have been on welfare anyway, said state Sen. Bob Morton, R-Orient.
+Some of the former recipients were probably able-bodied and shouldn’t have been on welfare anyway, state Sen. Bob Morton, R-Orient, said.

 But few people aware of the trend are suggesting the parents found work in northeast Washington.